ManthanoPoly/Learning-cs-WPF/learning-diary.md

 2017.07.25 22:36

 * ok, I'm done now. [continue here](https://youtu.be/sAAKu_SsaoA?list=PLiNd7TUPozDET_shXjcaYQiXscVDGIZkU&t=43) but first I have to manually create this WPF form which he skipped...
 This is going to be a good practise.

+2017.07.27 Had to do some drastic changes to the project.
+SQLite3 is gone.
+Apparently it doesn't yet support VS2017.
+Will look for tutorials for MySQL.